heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA ExamTopics 51~60.md

 <hr/>
 <br>

-Answer :
+Answer : A

 해설 :

+An RDS read replica instance is an asynchronous read-only replica of a primary ("master") database instance located upstream. <br>
+It can be used by your application for any query that does not require changing data, relieving the master of the load.

-1차 시도 :
+1차 시도 : A

 <br>
 <hr/>